DENIOS INC

 Which safety goggles are right?

-Before buying, you should make sure that the type of goggles, matches the application.
+Before buying, you should ensure the type of goggles matches the application.
 Here are some common types of goggles:

 Direct Vent Goggles